 - Respond to inbound leads within 10 minutes.
-Responding days later can cost you business and sometimes people don’t even remember why they contacted you.
-Other times they may have hired an competitors.
+Responding days later can cost you business, and sometimes people don’t even remember why they contacted you.
+Other times they may have hired a competitor.

 - Offer a human connection.
 That’s why phone calls still matter to have a good lead response time

 - Don’t give up.
 Lilah mentioned that many sales teams, on average, contact prospects 1.3 times, even with a good lead response time that likely won’t be enough.
 Consider upping the average to over 10 times.
 Keep in mind that not all contact attempts come at good times.
 Even if I’m interested, but you call when I’m in a meeting, I can’t talk.

 - Marketing should deliver leads on a single-instance reporting instance.
 In other words: Don’t send leads in batches but ship them automatically as they come in.
 (It’s hard to follow up quickly if you don’t see the lead until a day or week or worse later.)

 Certainly, speed can be a differentiator, and I’ve won deals and bought things from companies when communications happened quickly.
 Of course, if teams are used to taking their time or systems aren’t set up to respond quickly, it can be a struggle early on.
 Use [A]’s process and update pieces of the process one step at a time.

 Read next: Can content intelligence take the chaos out of content creation?

 Set a goal and go after it, Lilah said.
 Even if your lead response time goal is 5 minutes and you make it to 10 minutes that’s still better than 4 days, she said.

 Consider a quick email to improve lead response time